pgEdge/cli/cli/GETTING-STARTED.md

 In this guide we will step through setting up pgEdge Platform.
 Our example will create a two-node multi-master pgEdge cluster, and then use pgbench to create some representative tables and read/write activity on the cluster.

 Two software components from pgEdge will be used in this guide.
-First, we’ll install the [ctl](https://github.com/pgedge/ctl) Command Line Interface (CLI) which is used to install and configure PostgreSQL (Postgres) and install additional extensions.
+First, we’ll install the [pgedge](https://github.com/pgedge/cli) Command Line Interface (CLI) which is used to install and configure PostgreSQL (Postgres) and install additional extensions.
 Second is [spock](https://github.com/pgedge/spock), the Postgres extension that provides logical, asynchronous, multi-master replication.

 Before running the commands ensure that a firewall doesn't obstruct access between your nodes.
 You’ll also need an operating system user with with passwordless sudo access.

 ## Prerequisites
-- EL9 (RHEL/CentOS/Rocky) or Ubuntu-22.04
+- EL8 or EL9 (RHEL/CentOS/Rocky), or Ubuntu-22.04
 - Rocky Linux 9 recommend.
 For AWS users, easily find the [ami here](https://rockylinux.org/cloud-images/)
 - A non-root user with passwordless `sudo` privileges
 - Two servers (vm's are fine) networked with traffic on port 5432 allowed